peppertech/JavaMagazineSample/README.md

 * Bower

 ## Installation
-After cloning the repository, change to the root of the application and type:
+After cloning the repository, change to the root of the application and type

 ```
 npm install